realityisgay/Anti-invisible-Discord-Bot/README.md

 Possible use cases:
 Making users unable to see channels when they are not online to prevent conflicts.
-You can do all kind of other things too with the right discord role config.
+You can do all kind of other things too with the right discord role and server config.

 ## Anti-Invisible-idle-accepted.py